-The childminder has a growing awareness of the learning and development requirements within the Early Years Foundation Stage.
-He has researched and collected information as to how he can support children in the seven areas of learning.
-At present, he is only caring for one minded child in the early years and he knows the child well.
-Hence, he intuitively helps the child to progress sufficiently in all of the seven areas of learning by extending the child's learning.
-However, he does not have a structured approach to assessing children's learning so that any gaps in achievement are quickly identified in order to ensure children make consistently good progress towards the early learning goals.
+Together with the co-minder, the childminder has researched information as to how they can help children make effective progress in their learning towards the early learning goals.
+The childminder has written ideas of activities she would like children to participate in for the seven areas of learning, as part of her evolving knowledge of the Early Years Foundation Stage.
+The childminder only cares for one child in the early years age group, who receives plenty of attention from her and her co-childminder.
+The childminder helps the child to make sufficient progress in all areas of learning by intuitively planning for the next stage in their learning.
+However, there is no structured approach to assessing children's learning so that any gaps in achievement are quickly identified in order to ensure children make consistently good progress towards the early learning goals.